mmastrac/clitest/doc/src/installation.md

 ## Uninstalling clitest

-If you need to uninstall clitest, you can use Cargo's uninstall command:
+If you need to uninstall *CLI/test*, you can use Cargo's uninstall command:

 ```bash
 cargo uninstall clitest